AlexWFreitas/BluePrince/1. TODO/continuous/Diary.md

 - I got the Effigy from the Coat Check Storage
 - I entered the Throne Room and the room was transformed into the Throne of the Blue Prince
 	- The theme of the room changed to the Mount Holly Estate and Family Tree
-		- It seems that we are some sort of royal family based on Baroness Auravel
+		- It seems that we are some sort of royal family based on Baroness Auravei
 	- The room has an effect that allows me to permanently unlock blue sealed doors if I draw 8 blue rooms in a row
 	- I was able to draw 8 blue rooms in a row in this same run, thus unlocking the blue sealed door at the Tunnels at the Grounds.
 - After that the run ended, because of a lack of steps caused by the curse.